This feature is in Public Preview.

 spark_version using the syntax

 8.3.x-photon-scala2.12).
-Photon is available for clusters running the Photon variant of Databricks Runtime 8.3 and above.
+Photon is available for clusters running Databricks Runtime 8.3 and Databricks Runtime 8.3 Photon and above.

 Photon supports a limited set of instance types on the driver and worker nodes.
 Photon instance types consume DBUs at a different rate than the same instance type running the non-Photon runtime.
 For more information about Photon instances and DBU consumption, see the Databricks pricing page.